| Pro-people Media (English) Empowering Rural People through

 pipes their regular meetings were hindered.
 There is no easy way

+to know what is happening in the local neighborhood.
 Mass media in Nepal have not been able to play the

 role of changing the life and mind of the people it should have